Brisppy/wireguard-pia-portforward/README.md

 Save iptables rules to file
 > iptables-save > /etc/iptables.rules

-Add a restore command to crontab
+Add an iptables restore command to crontab
 > @reboot USER    iptables-restore < /etc/iptables.rules

-# Make sure you update the Network configuration on connected hosts to use vpn_gateway as their default gateway.

 Permit execution of scripts:
 > chmod +x /scripts/*

+# Make sure to update the Network configuration on connected hosts to use vpn_gateway as their default gateway.

-# OPTIONAL
+# Optional
 If forwarding a port to a specific host:
 * SSH into the host to ensure it is working and the fingerprint is added.
 * Add the portforward-check.sh script to crontab.